Kyrgyzstan ski resorts

 Rental of skiing equipment is from 600 to 1200 som for an adult, a lift pass for the entire day during the weekdays is 800 som and during weekends 1200 som.
 The road to Chunkurchak is better in wintertime after it has frozen and is under snow than in the summer times as it has a lot of holes and every springtime there are many places where the water from melting snow washes away some gravel of the road.

 Ski base ZIL is located 35 km southeast of Bishkek, on the slopes between the Chunkurchak and Issyk-Ata valleys.
 Zil is one of the most popular ski resorts near Bishkek and has been ranked first out of 17 ski resorts in Kyrgyzstan for three years in a row.
 The reason is the proximity to Bishkek as well as its picturesque surroundings and fairly good services.

 As a curiosity, next to the entrance of the base, a monument of Russian president Vladimir Putin will welcome you to Zil.
-Walking further would be another monument of Lenin and the last statue is dedicated to Chyngyz Aitmatov.
+Walking further you will also find another monument of Lenin and the last statue is dedicated to the Kyrgyz author Chyngyz Aitmatov.